fbukevin/bedrock-claude-chat/README.md

 ## Deployment
 There are two ways to deploy a chatbot:

-- Super-easy deployment: This method is designed for using in AWS Cloud Shell or EC2 instance.
-Or you can use it in your local terminal.
+- Super-easy deployment: This method is designed for the very first user of BrChat.
-- Using CDK: This method is designed for using in Cloud9.
-Notice that it requires large amount of space to register container layers.
+- Using CDK: Notice that it requires large amount of space to register container layers.
 Expand your disk of VM for Cloud9 before you deploy.

 Both method require usig CDK config file in cdk/cdk.js.
 To use custom bootstrap, please refer to [deploy.md](deploy.md).